flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-quickquotes/index.md

       > “…it appears that the number of persons under investigation for AFM has peaked and will continue to decline.”

       CDC after confirming 134 cases of a polio-like illness Acute Flaccid Myelitis (AFM) in 33 states.
 While 18 new cases have been confirmed in the past week, most were from September & October.
 90% of the patients are children.
 The CDC does not yet know what causes it.
     _key: card-4-7ddffcc8-188f-4ac6-9fe7-5f2eb8c81828
   - order: 4
-    body: "> ‘She is the true original.
-She not only marched to the beat of her own drum a\x14 honey, she is a one-woman band!’  \n  \n  \n  \nWhoopi Goldberg, paying tribute to Cher, at the Kennedy Center Honors Sunday evening.
+    body: "> \"She is the true original.
+She not only marched to the beat of her own drum a\x14 honey, she is a one-woman band!\"  \n  \nWhoopi Goldberg, paying tribute to Cher, at the Kennedy Center Honors Sunday evening.
 The 41st annual awards show began with a standing ovation tribute for President George H.W.
 Bush & then honored singers Cher, Reba McEntire, jazz great Wayne Shorter, composer Philip Glass, & a special award for the co-creators of Hamilton."
     _key: card-5-c5be69ad-9794-4a99-85e4-c15b464a1bc3
   - order: 5
     body: '[view sources](https://smarthernews.com/quickquotes/)'